SrejonFerdous/Couch_And_Lamp-main/Three-Js-Project-Couch-Lamp/README.md

 # This is our group project for Computer Graphics Lab (CSE 4204)

-# Installing Informations is following :-
+# Installing Information is following :-

 # Three-Js-Project-Couch-Lamp